 Surprisingly, the answer was the EPA wants the area of the South Delta to be pristine, the way it was before man began interfering with the wetlands for flood control.
 And with that reason the EPA continues to oppose the project under the Clean Water Act.

-This week, U.S. Sen. Thad Cochran (R-Miss.) asked for an independent peer review of the decision that halted completion of the Yazoo Backwater Project, a flood control project for the lower Mississippi Delta.
+A few years ago, former U.S. Sen. Thad Cochran (R-Miss.) asked for an independent peer review of the decision that halted completion of the Yazoo Backwater Project, a flood control project for the lower Mississippi Delta.

 Cochran requested approval for an independent peer review from Gina McCarthy, administrator of the Environmental Protection Agency (EPA), following a lack of response from EPA Region IV to a recent and similar recommendation from the Army Corps of Engineers.
+Much like everything else since the mid-1970s and this issue.
+Nothing came of it.

 EPA doesn’t understand the Yazoo Backwater Project